 The Gatwick Fiasco.
-Or how the second largest and busiest airport in the UK couldn’t handle a drone alert and ruined the Xmas plans of 150.000 people.
+Or how the second largest and busiest airport in the UK couldn't handle a drone alert and ruined the Christmas plans of 150.000 people.
 Including me.

 So far, nobody has seen any footage or video recordings of these drones.
 Which is pretty astonishing.
 We live in the sharing age, so everybody is always ready to record with their phones.
 And London is one of the most controlled cities in the world.
 There would be CCTV cameras in toilets if they were legally allowed!